 The final ground level must be marked before the installation of any Chorus manholes or Turning Pits.
-If a SIKA pit is used, it must have a concrete surround poured around the lid set as per the manufacturer's instructions.
+If a SIKA pit is used, it must be installed as per the manufacturer's instructions.
 The concrete surround is not required if Channell pits are used.
-Pipe entry into all Chorus manholes and Turning Pits must not exceed 50mm and must be made tidy (edges burred) and sealed around the entry point.
+Pipe entry into all Chorus manholes and Turning Pits must be installed as per outlined in Section 5.1.